 “Detour has legendary status as a landmark in the film noir movement… weird unsettling film that you’re not quite sure you’re watching it, or dreaming it.” -Eddie Muller

 ‘A filmmaker at the margins’ (Noah Isenberg) Edgar G. Ulmer (The Black Cat 1934, Girls in Chains 1943, Isle of Forgotten Sins 1943, Bluebeard 1944, Strange Illusion 1945, The Strange Woman 1946, The Man from Planet X 1951, Murder is My Beat 1955, The Amazing Transparent Man 1960.) directs this vision of ‘pulp poetry.’
-The cheaply made Detour was shot in less than a week, with only a budget of $30,000, still proves that Ulmer had a striking noir sensibility.
+The cheaply made Detour was shot in less than a week, with only a budget of $30,000, which still proves that Ulmer had a striking noir sensibility.
 Filmed in just six days Detour is a low-budget B masterpiece.
-Detour was made by PRC, and acronym for Producers Releasing Corporation. an obscure studio who tinkered with low budget B-movies.
+Detour was made by PRC, an acronym for Producers Releasing Corporation. an obscure studio that tinkered with low-budget B-movies.
 Folks in Hollywood joked that it stood for Pretty Rotten Crap-(Muller).
-Then Ulmer, who escaped the rise of the Nazi’s and emigrated to Hollywood joined PRC after he was blackballed by every major studio after his indiscretion with Shirley Castle, who had a connection to Carl Laemmle the founder of Universal Pictures.
-He was sent the netherworld of poverty row for the rest of his career.
+Then Ulmer, who escaped the rise of the Nazis and emigrated to Hollywood joined PRC after he was blackballed by every major studio after his indiscretion with Shirley Castle, who had a connection to Carl Laemmle the founder of Universal Pictures.
+He was sent to the netherworld of poverty row for the rest of his career.

 Vera winds up becoming the second person that dies in a freak accident in Al’s orbit when he unwittingly strangles her with a telephone cord that gets caught around her neck.